How many times have you said, “No worries, that’s as easy as…….”

 So many clichés spring to mind but I promise I will spare you those.

-Basically we need to allow plenty of time to prepare for any lengthy event.
-Be that a holiday, surgery, a day visit to family or friends.
+Basically we need to allow plenty of time to prepare for any extra tasks.
+Even an event we are planning, be that a holiday, surgery, a day visit to family or friends, a birthday etc, all need to be carefully executed and paced.

 We can’t just think all will be ok on the day.
 We can’t just assume a task will take us 30 minutes like it did when we were healthy.

 If we do we will set ourselves up for failure.
-Stress, anxiety, extra pain and fatigue and possibly not even making the event, are likely outcomes of not getting sorted days in advance.
+Stress, anxiety, extra pain and fatigue and likely to occur, with the outcome we may not be able to finish the task we need to complete.

-By being well prepared we can at least guarantee we will feel better, knowing whatever the outcome, we didn’t deliberately sabotage ourselves by leaving things to the last minute.
+By being well prepared, pacing, getting help and listening to our bodies, not just our brains, we can at least guarantee we will feel better, knowing whatever the outcome, we didn’t unnecessarily sabotage ourselves.

-“It’s never as easy as, but it’s not impossible with a lot of preparation”
+“It’s never as easy as, but it’s not impossible with the right mindset and a lot of preparation”

 If you’re looking for genuine support, care, understanding & friendship, you are so welcome to join my closed Facebook support forum, Medical Musings with Friends .
 It’s a safe place to connect with others living with chronic & complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.